 Travel Spending.
-According to a study by Dean Runyon Associates, commissioned by Arizona Office of Tourism, direct travel spending in the CAG region saw considerable growth from 2016 through 2019.
-In 2019, direct travel spending in the region totaled \$1.1 billion, up 4.5% from 2018 and 19.8% from 2016.
-In 2019, spending for food service accounted for the largest share of visitor destination spending at 32%, followed by arts, entertainment, and recreation at 22%.
-Retail accounted for the third largest share of visitor destination spending at 16%.
+According to a study by Dean Runyon Associates, commissioned by Arizona Office of Tourism, direct travel spending in the CAG region saw considerable growth from 2016 through 2019, prior to the COVID-related decline in 2020.
+In 2019, direct travel spending in the region totaled \$1.1 billion, up 19.8% from 2016.
+In 2020, the first year of the COVID pandemic, direct travel spending in the region fell 25.1% to \$821 million.
+While 2021 travel spending estimates are not yet available, data that are currently available for 2021, including jobs and industry sales, suggest travel spending in the region rebounded during the COVID economic recovery in 2021 with those numbers, once released, expected to surpass pre-COVID levels.

+In 2020, spending for food service accounted for the largest share of visitor destination spending at 31%, followed by arts, entertainment, and recreation at 23%.
+Retail accounted for the third largest share of visitor destination spending at 15%.